 Is Black Mold on Carpet Dangerous?

-When the spores are ingested, a common reaction is difficulties to breathe in addition to a range of unpleasant smell.
-In many cases, black mold on carpet can cause chronic fatigue, eyes irritation, rashes, severe headache, coughing, and sneezing.
+When you ingest the spores, a common reaction is difficulties to breathe.
+In many cases, black mold on carpet can cause chronic fatigue, severe headache, coughing, and sneezing.

-None of those allergic reactions is life-threatening, but prolonged exposure to black mold on carpet can cause extreme nausea, vomiting, or bleeding in the nose.
+None of those allergic reactions is life-threatening, but prolong exposure to black mold on carpet can cause extreme nausea, vomiting, or bleeding in the nose.

 How to Get Rid of Black Mold on Carpet

 So, do you have black mold on the carpet inside your house?
-No need to worry because the ugly spores can be removed easily using the following steps:
+No need to worry because the ugly spores can be remove easily using the following steps: